Reece Walsh: 2021

 In round 23, Walsh had a disappointing afternoon with the goal kicking duties only managing to convert one goal from five attempts, including a conversion attempt near the touch-line late in the game which would likely have sent the game against Brisbane into extra-time.
 New Zealand lost the match 24-22 which effectively ended their already slim chance of reaching the finals.

 Cocaine possession

 On 25 September 2021, a video emerged of Walsh being arrested by police at a Surfers Paradise nightclub.
-The following day, Walsh fronted the media and said that he had failed a previous move on order by the police.
-He then went on to say “I didn’t move on.
-That led to me getting arrested and taken back to the police station.
-Once I got back to the police station I got searched and I was in possession of a small bag of cocaine – which I had some during the night.

-"No-one else is involved in this.
-It is solely on me.
-I put my hand up – I should never have done it.
-It is a mistake I made.
-I want to say sorry to sponsors, fans, the Warriors".
+He was charged with possession of cocaine.
 He was handed a $5000 fine and suspended for two matches over the incident.

 2022

 On 20 June, Walsh was selected in the extended Queensland Maroons squad for State of Origin Game 2, however did not play.

 On 6 July, Walsh was granted an early release from his New Zealand contract to re-join his former club Brisbane starting in 2023.
 Walsh cited a relationship breakdown as the reason for the move.
 He had also reportedly turned down a $2.8 million offer from new NRL franchise The Dolphins in favour of signing with Brisbane.

 On 7 July, Brisbane officially announced his return to the club, on a three-year deal.